 Gardenia jasminioides Summer SnowPP #22, 797

-Gorgeous gardenia selected by Buds & Blooms nursery for its stunning, double white, highly fragrant flowers nestled on short stems amongst the glossy green leaves in early summer and for its extra cold hardiness, to at least -10F, USDA zone 6 with reports in zone 5.
+Gorgeous gardenia selected by Buds & Blooms nursery for its stunning, double white, highly fragrant flowers, nestled on short stems amongst the glossy green leaves in early summer.
+Extra cold hardiness, to at least -10F, USDA zone 6 with reports in zone 5.
 We have not tried it at those temperatures and hopefully we never will but we would be happy to hear from anyone who does.
 Shrubs reach 4-5 ft tall and wide in part sun to full shade with consistent summer moisture to establish and through the growing season.
 Fertilizer and iron after blooming helps maintain foliage.
 Here's to gardenias in colder areas.
 Worth growing in container in even colder zones.

 Gardenia jasminoides 'Chuck Hayes' PP8755hardy double gardenia, cape jasmine

 Tough, hardy, and lovely gardenia for USDA zone 7, down to 0F, really!
 Wonderfully fragrant, double white flowers in June and July, and occasionally in autumn when temperatures cool down.
 Compact evergreen shrub, to 3 ft, blooms in full to half sun with normal garden water.
 Developed by the late Chuck Hayes and Dan Milbocker at the Virginia Beach Research Station, VA.

 Gardenia jasminoides 'Cream Picotee'